 Most any chalk bag can be used successfully for all types of rock climbing.
-However, if you do a lot of bouldering then a chalk bucket will serve you better when training at the gym or climbing outside.
+However, if you do a lot of bouldering then a chalk bucket will serve you better when training at the climbing gym or climbing outside.

 Chalk buckets are much larger than normal chalk bags and are designed with a simple premise in mind: they won’t need to be strapped around your waist.
 They carry much more chalk, can fit even Dikembe Mutombo’s hands, and usually have some extra pockets or brush holders.

 Of the chalk bags and buckets designed for bouldering, the Organic Lunch Bag Chalk Bucket is our top pick.
 Organic products are known for incredible quality and their customizable designs.
 I’ve never known anyone to regret buying anything from Organic.

 The Lunch Bag Chalk Bucket is feature-heavy: well-designed hook-and-loop closure system, large pocket, two brush holders, and whatever color scheme you could ever want.

 How to Choose the Best Chalk Bag for You

 In case you didn’t know by now, you need to constantly shove your hands down into your chalk bag while climbing in order to chalk them up.
 Buying a chalk bag that you can fit your hands into is a simple but crucial thing to remember.
 If it’s too small, it will be largely unusable.

 If you have big hands then buy the large version of your preferred chalk bag.
 For example, my hands are pretty big (about seven inches from the bottom of my palm to the tip of my middle finger) and I usually need a large chalk bag to fit my hands.
 However, if your hands are small then you needn’t worry about size.